How to Apply UTF 8 Encoding on CSV File in Excel

 writing and saving code to apply utf 8 encoding on csv file in excel

 Here, we named the Subroutine as EncodingToUTF8.
 Then, we declared two variables.
 The first variable is AM_WS which is a Worksheet variable.
 The second one is AM_Path and it is a String type variable.
-In the next few lines the code takes each worksheets and changes their name to Workbook name_Worksheet name.csv in this format.
-Finally, the FileFormat:=xlCSVUTF8 line encodes each CSV files with UTF 8 encoding.
+In the next few lines, the code takes each worksheet and changes its name to Workbook name_Worksheet name.csv in this format.
+Finally, the FileFormat:=xlCSVUTF8 line encodes each CSV file with UTF 8 encoding.

 running vba code to apply utf 8 encoding on csv file in excel

-• Consequently, all the sheets will turn into UTF 8 encoded CSV files.
+• All the sheets will turn into UTF 8 encoded CSV files.

 using vba code to apply utf 8 encoding on csv file in excel